Back to Logging guides

 Final thoughts

-While Rsyslog is a powerful log shipper, there are various other log shippers available.
-To explore alternatives and make informed decisions based on your specific requirements, refer to our log shippers guide.
+While Rsyslog is a powerful log shipper, there are several other tools available.
+To compare alternatives and choose the right solution for your needs, explore our log shippers guide.

 Thank you and happy logging!